-Early detection and intervention is the best way to help children with Autism Spectrum Disorders and other developmental disabilities gain greater independence.
-Our team works collaboratively with the family to determine a diagnosis and our Clinic offers support to families and children of all ages who are seeking answers.
+Early detection and early intervention is the best way to help children with Autism Spectrum Disorders (ASD) and other developmental disabilities gain greater independence.
+Our team works collaboratively with the family to determine a diagnosis and our autism clinic offers support to families and children of all ages who are seeking answers.

 Please contact Mary Beth Scholtes at 630.261.6287 to begin the intake process for the Autism Diagnostic Clinic.
 She will guide you through the process and answer questions regarding necessary registration forms and payment.

 If you have a current occupational therapy and/or speech therapy evaluation, you may not require an additional assessment by these disciplines.
 Please share any current reports and evaluations with Mary Beth Scholtes when you call to register.